sfnetworks/sfnetworks_viz/README.md

 -   We still need to think how to handle lat/long data on the layout\_sf function, since unprojected networks can appear distorted when plotted.
+-   We should take a look internally at `layout_tbl_graph_manual` to implement the new layout.

 ### Other visualization opportunities: